jnthn/nqp-jvm-prep/docs/LHF.md

 a bit easier).

 ## Process related opcodes
-Implement nqp::exit (takes integer exit code) and nqp::sleep (takes double number of seconds).
+Implement nqp::sleep (takes double number of seconds).

 ## Work out build stuff
 At the moment, there's nothing really set up for building the Java bit of